-In Mexico there is great promise for a more peaceful future, and these 150 young peacebuilders could be the ones to lead the way.
+In Mexico there is great promise for a more peaceful future, and these 150 Mexican youth peacebuilders could lead the way.

-Following the most violent year on record in Mexico, the second national Positive Peace workshop united 150 young peacebuilders in Hidalgo.
+Following the most violent year on record in Mexico, the second national Positive Peace workshop united 150 Mexican youth peacebuilders in Hidalgo.

 The aim of the program was to provide both a deep knowledge of peace cycles as well as the skills required to make change within the local system to create and sustain systemic peacefulness.

 Many participants highlighted their acute awareness for daily acts of normalised violence.